GioBonvi/GoogleContactsEventsNotifier/.github/CONTRIBUTING.md

 `settings.debug.testDate` set to a date with some contact-anniversaries on it (or create some fake ones on that date) to provide real-world testing too.
 For exhaustive real-world testing there is also `testSelectedPeriod()`.
-If there are any other new global functions in [tests file][Tests file] you can run them too.
+If there are any other new global functions in the [tests file][Tests file] you can run them too.

 ## PR management